 Finishing off the 5S process is “sustain.”
-This final step involves strictly adhering to the standards that were set in the fourth step over time.
+This final step involves strictly adhering to the standards that are set in the fourth step over time.
 It also suggests that improvements should constantly be sought out in order to fully utilize the potential of the company.
 While the set standards should be followed, they can always be improved upon even further.

-From increased worker satisfaction to higher-quality products, 5S methodology has a host of desirable results, and BUILT Systems’ PRODUCTS align with the five pillars of the 5S methodology to help your company attain a high level of efficiency.
+From increased worker satisfaction to higher-quality products, 5S methodology has a host of desirable results.
+BUILT Systems’ PRODUCTS align with the five pillars of the 5S methodology to help your company attain a high level of efficiency.
 To learn more about how BUILT Systems can bolster your organization’s operations, CONTACT US today.